nmdattt/Ecommerce-Platform-Investment-Analysis/README.md

 * The model achieved a very high R² score (approx. 98%), confirming that the selected features (especially `Time_on_App` and `Length_of_Membership`) reliably and accurately explain the variance in customer spending.

 ## Final Conclusion
-Across all analyses — EDA, hypothesis testing, linear regression, GAM, and cross-validation:
+Across all analyses — Exploratory Data Analysis and Multiple Linear Regression:

-**Time spent on the Mobile App is a significantly stronger driver of Yearly Amount Spent than time on the Website.**
+**Time spent on the Mobile App is a significantly stronger driver of Yearly Amount Spent than time on the Website**.
+(Holding all other features fixed, a 1-unit increase in Time on App is associated with an increase of **$38.59**, compared to only **$0.19** for Time on Website).

 ## Business Recommendation
 * Prioritize mobile app development, including UI/UX enhancements and engagement features.